BIGJRA/BIGJRA.github.io/rejuv.md

 -   Yveltal, Level 100. @ Soul Stone.
     -   Decimation

-This is one of those ‘impossible’ RPG battles.
-Ultimately, you’re supposed to lose this one obviously, but if you’re crafty, the game will acknowledge your victory should you manage to succeed with +1 Karma.
+This is one of those ‘impossible' RPG battles.
+Ultimately, you're supposed to lose this one obviously, but if you're crafty, the game will acknowledge your victory should you manage to succeed with +1 Karma.

 Decimation is a priority move, but it ignores abilities.
 Hence, we have